National Assembly of the Republic of Vietnam: House of Representatives

 The first House of Representatives (1967–1971) had 137 delegates, called "deputies" who were directly elected by the people based on each locality.
 By the 2nd term (1971–1975), it was increased to 159 deputies.
 As of 1974, there was one congressman for every 50,000 voters.
-The term of parliament is four years.
-MPs are allocated to work on 18 standing committees.
-The headquarters of the House of Representatives is the House of the National Assembly in Lam Son Square, after 1975 it was turned into the Ho Chi Minh City Theater.
+The term of parliament was four years.
+MPs were allocated to work on 18 standing committees.
+The headquarters of the House of Representatives was the House of the National Assembly in Lam Son Square, after 1975 it was turned into the Ho Chi Minh City Theater.